 Are reservations available?

-Some character dining experiences, notably Chef Mickey’s (Contemporary resort) and Cinderella’s Royal Table (Magic Kingdom), become fully booked several weeks or months in advance, particularly during WDW’s peak touring seasons.
+Some character dining experiences, notably Chef Mickey’s (Contemporary Resort) and Cinderella’s Royal Table (Magic Kingdom), become fully booked several weeks or months in advance, particularly during Disney World’s peak touring seasons.
 You’re bound to enjoy your meal more if you have a reservation and are seated quickly rather than having to wait for an hour hoping to get in.

 Character meals can be a fun feature of your Disney vacation.
 Especially in the summer months, they can be a way to meet characters that meet outdoors in the parks in air-conditioned comfort.
 Here are the keys to success when picking one for your family;

 - Be sure to choose a character meal that fits within your overall budget.

 - Make sure you’re reserving the meal that will get you to see your (or your child’s) preferred characters.

 - Make sure your child is OK with the type of characters you’ll be meeting at the meal you book.